BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 set a reality check reminder for their account, which would commence at the start of the first gaming session and roll over to subsequent sessions.
-An alternative solution would be for the reality check to commence before a customer accesses a gaming session (eg at account log in stage).
+An alternative solution would be for the reality check to commence before a customer accesses a gaming session (e.g. at account log in stage).
 The second solution would meet the requirement although it would not take into account natural breaks in play, such as when customers are in the casino lobby. ii.
 Product level implementation.
 This approach will enable a customer to set a